adobe/experience-platform-workshop-201901/chapters/chapter-7.md

     ![](../images/chapter-4/get_dataset_preview.png)

     This response returns JSON data which is at least textual format which can be read without any additional programs to do the formatting.
+Note: preview will only show you the results of the latest batch to be ingested into that dataset.

 ---